Biblioclasm & Digital Reconstruction: from a single leaf to the complete manuscript

 by clicking on the images you will be redirected to the digital reconstruction of each manuscript

 Use of Rome, illuminated manuscript in Latin and Italian, on parchment [southern Netherlands (Bruges), c.
 1480].
 239 leaves, 14 lines, 96 by 70mm.
 On 13 July 2016, the manuscript was auctioned as Lot 115 at Christie's in London, remaining unsold and thus being returned to its owner.
-Christie's estimate at the time was between £30,000 and £50,000.
+Christie's price at the time was between £30,000 and £50,000.
 On 6 July of the following year, it was put up for sale again by another British auction house, Dreweatts 1759 Fine Sales, and fetched only £27,000.
 Produced for Maria Maddalena della Torre (Maria Magdalena von Thurn und Valsassina zu Kreuz), daughter of Phoebus and Lucia Arcoloniani, born in 1464 and married to Georg von Lamberg zu Ortenegg in 1480, the year of the possible production of the manuscript.
-The codex could be a wedding gift from Georg von Lamberg to his teenage wife (the woman depicted in the miniature miniature of the Resurrection of Lazarus), or in any case be related to the marriage (although not produced for a couple), the manuscript was made for an Italian client wealthy enough to order a book from an influential Flemish artist known as the Master of the Wodhull-Haberton Hours in the great centre of production in Bruges.
-At the time of the auction it still retained its old binding, with its cloth cover, on which was embroidered the Madruzzo family coat of arms.
+The codex could be a wedding gift from Georg von Lamberg to his teenage wife (the woman depicted in the miniature of the Resurrection of Lazarus), or in any case be related to the marriage (although not produced for a couple), the manuscript was made for an Italian client wealthy enough to order a book from an influential Flemish artist known as the Master of the Wodhull-Haberton Hours, in a great centre of BoH production in Bruges.
+At the time of the auction it still had its old binding, with its cloth cover, on which was embroidered the Madruzzo family coat of arms.

 De Roucy Hours